 Capitalizing on intent is where Google separates itself.

 Being relevant after the click is another big piece of the puzzle.
-Successful SEM ad campaigns aren’t so much built on whether or not you can write good ad copy, but whether or not you are taking your target audience to the information that they are expecting to see.
+Successful SEM ad campaigns aren’t so much built on whether or not you can write good ad copy, but whether or not you are taking your target audience to the information they expect to see.

 For example, consider a consumer that wants to compare a Camry and an Accord.
 You might be selling an Accord, but they are trying to understand the differences.
 So, don’t just take them to a landing page selling Accords – take them to content that outlines the differences between the two products.